 - If using large globe eggplants (American variety), cut the eggplant into halves and then cut ½ inch thick slices.
 Brush eggplant slices with 2 to 3 tablespoons olive oil on both sides.

 - Arrange the slices on a parchment paper lined baking sheet and bake until fork tender, about 25 minutes (time may vary with oven).
-See notes for skillet fried eggplant.
+See notes below for skillet fried eggplant.

 Eggplant Khoresh